-On August, 29, 1981, Thomas worked on a new documentary in the morning and presided over an ABC/Capital Cities board meeting in the afternoon before dying that night in his sleep in Pawling, New York.
+On August, 29, 1981, Thomas worked on a new documentary in the morning and presided over a Capital Cities board meeting in the afternoon before dying that night in his sleep in Pawling, New York.
 He was 89.

 Lowell Thomas “loved the face of the earth,” as CBS commentator Eric Sevareid worded it in his eulogy.
 And Thomas was indeed always ready to set off for a new, relatively unknown part of the planet.
 This wanderlust helped propel him toward the Middle East, Akaba and T.E.
 Lawrence.

 But Thomas was also a master storyteller.
 “He loved stories about people,” Sevareid wrote.
 Storytelling is, of course, basic to journalism.
 It has a complex relationship with history and truth and it has the power to turn people into legends.